openbase/jeoparnaire/README.md

   * The first 10 correct votes earn points
 * Negative points (25% of quest points) for wrong votes

+## Controlling

+### Server
+  * `Enter` Confirm Quest / Next
+    * Note: During the voting you need to confirme more than ones by pressing `Enter` if the vote is not finished yet.
+      * Not finished means in this case there are still some points left for correct votes.
+  * `Space` Random quest selection in the overview
+  * `Mouse` Can be used to select a quest in the overview

+  Note: A hand "presenter" to control the server is supported as well.

+### Client
+  * Vote via the W-A-S-D keys on your keyboard which are mapped to A-B-C-D votes
+    * `W` is mapped to answer A
+    * `E` is mapped to answer B
+    * `S` is mapped to answer C
+    * `D` is mapped to answer D

 ## Requirements

 A Java Runtime Environment (JRE) is needed on the server and on each client machine: